 Meals On-The-Go: Smoothies 3 Ways

 Berries are a long-standing smoothie staple.
-Not only are they delicious, but also they are packed full of nutrients, including lotstons of B vitamins; vitamin C; potassium; and fiber, all of which helps to keep you full.
-An added bonus is that they freeze beautifully, which means you can pop frozen berries right into your smoothies, eliminating the need for ice and ensuring the smoothie is full of flavor, rather than water.
+They’re delicious, they are packed full of nutrients, including tons of B vitamins; vitamin C; potassium; and fiber, and contain fiber which helps to keep you full.
+An added bonus is that they freeze beautifully, which means you can pop frozen berries right into your smoothies, eliminating the need for ice and ensuring the smoothly is full of flavor, rather than water.
 You’ll need:

 - 5 cups of frozen berries